Determining IEP Goal Mastery Criteria

 Present Levels

 The first thing to keep in mind when setting mastery criteria for IEP goals are the present levels of functional and academic performance found either in the child’s evaluation report or in informal testing.
-Carefully consider the student’s present levels.
+Carefully consider the student’s present levels, re: the child’s baseline data.

 If you are writing a phonics goal asking the student to decode words with vowel teams and the student can only read short vowel words right now, consider where they might progress to in 1 year.
 Think about making the goal less comprehensive (for example, only reading the vowel teams -ea, -ie, -ou, and -ee) and assigning a higher mastery percentage, rather than trying to hit all of the vowel teams in 1 year and not obtaining a high level of mastery.